wso2-extensions/mi-connector-bigquery/docs/table_data.md

 ```

 **Properties**
-* projectId: The ID of the project which the dataset belongs to.
+* projectId: The ID of the project to which the dataset belongs.
-* datasetId: The ID of the dataset which the table belongs to.
+* datasetId: The ID of the dataset to which the table belongs.
 * tableId: The ID of the table.
-* maxResults: The max results per page.
+* maxResults: The maximum results per page.
 * pageToken: The page token value.
-* startIndex: Zero-based index of the starting row to read.
+* startIndex: Zero-based index of the starting row.

 **Sample request**

-Following is a sample request that can be handled by the listTableData operation.
+Following is a sample request that can be handled by the listTableData operation:

 ```json
 {